 Rectangular gauge block

-Rectangular gauge blocks are the most common type.
-They have a rectangular profile and two parallel measuring surfaces.
+First and most commonly found are the Rectangular gauge blocks which are named for their rectangular profile and two parallel measuring surfaces.
 Typically, their designs incorporate stable materials such as steel, carbide, and ceramic.
 They offer the most versatility and suitability for a wide range of measuring tasks.

 Square gauge block